christensenacademy/christensen-academy/modules/beginning-actionscript/textpages/boolean-expressions.md

 ```java
 (( 3 <= 3 && ( 4 < 3 || 9 == 4 )) || "Hello" == "Hello" )
 ```
+This is obviously difficult to read, and I recommend avoiding using expressions like these unless absolutely necessary.

 Kowabunga,